Download PDF [1.13MB]

 Figure 6: Original text image

-Figure 7: Image after applying legacy smart sharpen w/halo effect
+Figure 7.
+Image after applying legacy smart sharpen with halo effect

 Another editing tool function that was improved by using OpenCL was the Blur tool.
 There are numerous ways to emphasize and de-emphasize a portion of an image.
 Many qualities can be influenced at the time the photograph is captured, but a photograph’s impact can be improved, or at least changed, with some post-processing.
 Red-eye removal and cropping are very common post-processing tasks, but image sharpness can also be improved.
 Image area-specific sharpness can have a large impact.

 Figure 9: Mona Lisa (Portrait of Lisa Gherardini, wife of Francesco del Giocondo) by Leonardo da Vinci